 How can you prevent further occurrences of similar behaviors in your unit?
-As a leader, what appropriate action can you take to address and correct this issue?
+As a leader, what

 AR: Develop different types of training to raise awareness on the issue.
 Provide research resources and training to all DoD personnel.
 Hold discussions in a controlled environment where all can speak freely.
 Use the DEOMI website to gather more information about the Principles of Prevention and create a zero-tolerance environment for such behaviors in the organization.
 Hold each other accountable and encourage leaders to correct the issue.